Next Chapter

 1. First-In, First-Out (FIFO) method

-The FIFO method, which stands for “First-In, First-Out,” assumes that the first items added to inventory are the first to be sold.
-This method aligns closely with the natural flow of goods in many industries, such as retail and food services, where older products are typically sold before newer ones.
+The FIFO method, or ‘First-In, First-Out,’ assumes that businesses sell the first items added to inventory first.
+This approach aligns with the natural flow of goods in many industries, such as retail and food services, where businesses typically sell older products before newer ones.

-Under FIFO, the oldest inventory costs are used to calculate COGS, while the costs associated with the most recent purchases are applied to ending inventory.
+With FIFO, businesses use the oldest inventory costs to calculate COGS while applying the most recent purchase costs to ending inventory.

 This method is particularly useful in times of inflation, as it matches older, often lower costs with current sales, resulting in higher reported profits.
 However, it may also lead to higher taxes since profits are inflated.